influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

 ##### Initialize a client for batch writing

 The following example shows how to initialize a client for writing and querying the database.
-When writing data, the client will use batch mode with default options and will invoke the callback function for the response.
+When writing data, the client uses batch mode with default options and invokes the callback function defined for the response status (`success`, `error`, or `retry`).

 {{% code-placeholders "DATABASE_NAME|DATABASE_TOKEN" %}}
 ```py